demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 Use Core REST APIs
 This integration was integrated and tested with version 6.11 of Core REST API

-## Configure Core REST API_mm on Cortex XSOAR
+## Configure Core REST API on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Core REST API_mm.
+2. Search for Core REST API.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |